The algorithm came between people I loved.

 So I built something that does.

 It won't fix what happened to my family.
-But it gives you something the platforms were never going to hand over: a feed that actually runs on your rules.
+But it gives you something the platforms were never going to hand over by default: a feed that actually runs on your rules.

 I made one decision early on that I'm not going to compromise on: nobody can pay to change how their account is classified.
 Not an advertiser, not a partner, not an account with ten million followers.
 The same rules run on everyone.